mightyramfan/Simple/Markdown samples/Enginuity E3600/E3600_AC_Charging.md

 ### AC Charging

 - Plug the AC charging cable into the power station’s AC input port.
 Connect the other end to a 110V–120V AC power outlet.
 (Use only a 110V–120V source.
-Using voltages outside this range may result in charging failure or permanent damage, which is not covered under E3600_Warranty.)
+Using voltages outside this range may result in charging failure or permanent damage, which is not covered under Warranty.)

 - Press and hold the power button to turn on the unit.
 Charging will not begin unless the unit is powered on.